 5:30pm Pre-Event Reception; 7:00pm Forum

-Tickets to the Forum will be free and open to the public.
-Registration will be required.
+Tickets to the Forum are free and open to the public.
+Registration is required.

 Registration and ticket sales begin August 15th.